Ecommerce replatforming checklist with in-depth guide

 |Step 8||Create a summary of all arrangements and report it to the board, team and stakeholders.|

 The budget might be unrealistic if you’re looking to change ecommerce technology.

 Different understandings of the cost streams can lead to missing important expenses like third-party integrations.

 No budget for extra help for the team.

 Switching from a generic monolith SaaS platform to a legacy monolithic platform without addressing the differences in platform composition will probably cause a serious deficit in your budget.
 For instance, you might not have considered hosting costs, because they don't exist on Shopify, but in Magento or Salesforce, they’re a major expense outside of the contract.

-On the other hand, switching from a legacy monolithic platform to a truly headless platform like Centra, you’re saving about $50,000 on maintenance.
+On the other hand, switching from a legacy monolithic platform to a truly composable ecommerce platform like Centra, you’re saving about $50,000 on maintenance.
 This is a better scenario, without detrimental consequences, but the saved money could’ve been working towards the growth of your company.
 For example, if you had known that from the start you wouldn’t have spent $50,000 on maintenance.
 Instead you would have spent it on research and development, and perhaps release a great new feature by the end of that year.

 Take care of your team.